choyan/thirteen-ghost/README.md

 ##Usage:
 - Download thirteen-ghost and place her inside /content/themes/
 - Restart your instance of ghost
-- Goto your blog settings and choose ellie from the themes dropdown.
+- Goto your blog settings and choose thirteen-ghost from the themes dropdown.

 ##License: